makrai/notes/zhang1912-pegasus-summ.md

     * instructions (Koupaee & Wang, 2018),
     * emails (Zhang & Tetreault, 2019),
     * patents (Sharma+ 2019), and
-    * legislative bills (Kornilova & Eidelman, 2019).
-We find that
+    * legislative bills (Kornilova & Eidelman, 2019)
 * Gap Sentences Generation (GSG), a pre-training objective
   * masking whole sentences from a document and generating these gap-sentences from the rest of the document
   * In particular, choosing putatively important sentences outperforms lead or randomly selected ones
-    * encouraging whole-document understanding and summary-like generation.
-We
+    * encouraging whole-document understanding and summary-like generation
   * PEGASUS = Extracted Gap-sentences for Abstractive SUmmarization seq2seq
 * With our best 568M parameter model trained on the recently introduced C4 (Raffel+ 2019) corpus we
-* equal or exceed SOTA on the 12 summarization tasks we consider.
-We further
+* equal or exceed SOTA on the 12 summarization tasks we consider
 * we: newly collected text corpus HugeNews comprised of news-like articles we
   * including the highly competitive XSum and CNN/DailyMail summarization datasets